salsabilapl/Onion-Price-Prediction/README.md

 12. To test your model, click on the “Test” tab.
 You can select a row from the data set and enter the data in the fields then click on the “Predict” button at the bottom.

-13. Until now, we know the model is working properly.
+13. The result of predict is price one day after the price you input.
+Until now, we know the model is working properly.